hyperledger-archives/ursa-rfcs/text/delegatable_cdd/README.md

     chain_1.extend_with_even(cred_link_2)?
     ```
 - To verify that all delegations are valid in the chain, call
   `verify_delegations` on the chain.
-It takes even level verkeys and odd level
+It takes even-level and odd-level
   verkeys involved in the delegation.
-In addition to verify each link with call
+In addition to verifying each link with a call
-  to its `verify`, it will also check that there are no gaps or duplicate levels
+  to its `verify` method, it will also check that there are no gaps or duplicate levels
   in the chain.
     ```rust
     chain_1
         .verify_delegations(
-            vec![&level_0_issuer_vk, &level_2_issuer_vk],   // even level verkeys
+            vec![&level_0_issuer_vk, &level_2_issuer_vk],   // even-level verkeys
-            vec![&level_1_issuer_vk],   // odd level verkeys
+            vec![&level_1_issuer_vk],   // odd-level verkeys
             &params1,
             &params2
         )?
     ```

 - `CredChain`'s size can be found out by calling `CredChain::size`.
-Number of
+The number of
   odd or even links can be found by calling `CredChain::odd_size` or
   `CredChain::even_size`.
 - When only some links of the `CredChain` are needed,